SimonIsCoding/darkly/flag13_XSS/Resources/README.md

 # XSS - NSA image

 ## Why is it dangerous ?
-If the application does not properly filter what is passed to it in src, an attacker can inject any JavaScript code.For example:
+If the application does not properly filter what is passed to it in `src`, an attacker can inject any JavaScript code.

+For example:

-	- Read session cookies (document.cookie) and send them to an external server.
+- **Read session cookies** (`document.cookie`) and send them to an external server

-	- Modify the content of the page (e.g., display a fake login form to steal credentials).
+- **Modify the content of the page** (e.g., display a fake login form to steal credentials)

-	- Make requests on behalf of the authenticated user (e.g., change their password, transfer funds, etc.).
+- **Make requests on behalf of the authenticated user** (e.g., change their password, transfer funds, etc.)

-	- Load other malicious external scripts.
+- **Load other malicious external scripts**

 And all this without compromising the server: the visitor's browser does the work by executing the injected code.

 ## Prerequisite to get the flag: